-Data silos often come from departments in an organization that doesn’t talk to or works together.
+It often comes from departments in an organization that doesn’t talk to or work together.
 Executives can stop this by creating an open and honest culture at work.
 They can help people from different departments to work together and support different teams that are working together.

 Also, silos of data can be effectively eliminated if procedures are implemented to let employees share their team’s information freely with relevant partners.

 Executives should write down what they expect from others and what they value in collaboration and communication.
-By removing the feeling of competition between departments, employees will be more likely to work together and share necessary metrics with other teams.
+Employees will be more likely to work together and share necessary metrics with other teams by removing the feeling of competition between departments.

 Include collaboration in the company strategy

-Organizations can break down silos of data by making this a priority in their company strategy and objectives.
+Organizations can break down data silos by making this a priority in their company strategy and objectives.
 If a business is currently going, its management should examine how it’s organized.